Who’s who at Re-Vision

 Sissy Lykou MA; P.G.Cert.; is a UKCP registered psychotherapist and an ADMP UK registered dance movement psychotherapist who trained as a counselling psychologist in Greece.
 She practices in London privately and in community psychotherapy projects for children under five and their parents/carers.
 She lectures on several university and professional training programmes in the UK and Europe.
 She has worked on EU research projects at the Universities of Heidelberg and Athens.
 In addition to publishing papers and chapters, she serves on journal editorial boards and was a member of the Steering Group of Psychotherapists and Counsellors for Social Responsibility.
 Sissy supervises stage 2 students on the counselling Diploma

 Nicky Marshall is a UKCP registered psychotherapist and BACP accredited senior practitioner.
 She is qualified in Couple Counselling and Supervision, and holds the European Certificate of Psychotherapy.
 She has been a trainer for over 15 years.
-She has a particular interest in relationship dynamics gender psychology and the ethics of practice.
+She has a particular interest in relationship dynamics, our relationship with the other than human world, and the ethics of practice.
 She has a background in Mental Health, working with addictions and with survivors of sexual abuse in childhood.
-Nicky is Training Dirctor, stage 3 co-ordinator and teaches the modules on Hypothesis and Context, Internal Realities, Mythic Triangles, Loss, and World on stage 3 of the counselling diploma.
-She is also a stage 3 supervisor.
-She teaches on and coordinates the Couples and Supervision training and also has the role of Training Director
+Nicky is Training Director, stage 3 co-ordinator and teaches the modules on Hypothesis and Context, Internal Realities, Mythic Triangles, Facing into the World as a Practitioner, and the final summer school on stage 3 of the counselling diploma.
+She is also a stage 3 supervisor and teaches on and coordinates the Couples and Supervision training courses.

 Sophia Neville is a UKCP registered and BACP accredited psychotherapist, holds a qualification in supervision and has been supervising for 10 years.
 She first trained in integrative counselling 20 years ago and completed her psychotherapy training at Re-Vision.
 A long time follower of Jung’s work and post-Jungian studies she holds regular dream workshops and has a keen interest in exploring the relationship between inner and outer ecology.
 Sophia is a supervisor on stage 3 of the counselling diploma and stages 4 and 5 of the psychotherapy post-diploma.